vegas12/fruit-trip-test/README.md

 Provide docker image to build and run.\
 Handle invalid data in repository\
 Return basket from use case and let application print messages\
+If could get unit tests working I would test the use case.